Aakash Repeater Courses

 (B) upper limits of the classes

-(C) mid points of the classes
+(C) midpoints of the classes

 (D) frequencies of the class marks

 Solution.
 Mean: It is the average of the given numbers/observations.
-It is easy to calculate mean.
+It is easy to calculate the mean.
 First of all, add up all the observations and then divide

 by the total number of observations.